Why Customers Love Our Audio Description Service

 Audio description, an accommodation for blind and low-vision viewers, narrates the important visual information of a program and assumes the viewer cannot see the on-screen content.

-Oftentimes, if a person is blind, low-vision, or is multitasking and can’t fully focus on a program, audio description is used to comprehend the information that can be missed without sight – such as non-verbal cues like gestures, facial expressions, eye contact, etc.
+If a person is blind, low-vision, or is multitasking and can’t fully focus on a program, audio description may be used to comprehend the information that might be missed without the ability to see the content.
+Audio description would describe elements such as non-verbal cues like gestures, facial expressions, and eye contact.

 Communication is a daily part of human interaction, and about 80% of it happens non-verbally.
 If a person cannot actively see these non-verbal elements including body language and visual cues, they miss out on crucial details that can’t be conveyed through words alone.